w00dc/fvtt-loot-sheet-npc-pf1/README.md

 ### Known Issues:
 - Currently can't get back to original prices, especially if percentage is set to 0.
+- If a player has the sheet open when the GM changes the loot type, the player gets an error from FoundryVTT and must reload.
+This happens only the first time the type is changed.

 ### Installation Instructions